johnhyde/island/README.md

 > “The clues were all there from the beginning... if you read the book backwards”
 > ~M

-A collaborative novel between John and a mysterious stranger
+A collaborative novel between John and a mysterious stranger.

-Each chapter is a separate ~~markdown~~ johndown file?
+Each chapter is a separate ~~markdown~~ johndown file.

+This repository is also a bespoke software system ("the static site") that renders the source files into html for easy viewing in a web browser, which is largely unrelated to the content of the novel.

-No AI nor LLM has been used on this project, at least so far, except in a technical capacity, e.g. the creation of the .gitignore and the static site.
+No AI nor LLM has been used on this project except in a technical capacity, e.g. the creation of the .gitignore and the static site.

 ## Rules